 Dental implants offer a permanent solution to restoring one or more missing teeth, helping those who suffer from tooth loss enjoy the comfort and confidence of a healthy smile.
 Patients often have many questions about dental implants, ranging from the treatment process to how dental implants work.
 Let's explore these questions by taking a closer look at the anatomy of a dental implant in this blog post.
-For answers to your specific questions, contact Fort Worth, TX dentists Clark Damon and Kari Blankenship to schedule a consultation.
+For answers to your specific questions, contact Richardson, TX dentists Clark Damon and Kari Blankenship to schedule a consultation.

 Although the whole restoration is often referred to as a dental implant, dental implant restorations are actually made of three components: the dental implant itself, an abutment, and a restoration.
 Each component plays an important role in restoring the smile.

 The dental implant itself looks nothing like a tooth and is actually a small, screw-like metal rod.
 Dental implants are surgically placed within the jawbone where they take on the role of an artificial tooth root.
 A permanent bond forms between the jawbone and the dental implant, much like the bond between the natural tooth root and jawbone.
 This bond takes place through a process called “osseointegration” and can take several months to complete.
 Once the jawbone bonds to the dental implant, the abutment may be attached.

 The abutment is the second component of a dental implant restoration.
 The abutment is a small metal attachment that is screwed onto the top of the dental implant.
 The abutment attaches the dental restoration to the dental implant.
 In some cases, the abutment is placed at the same time as the dental implant but more commonly it is placed after the jaw has healed around the implant.
 When the abutment is placed after the initial dental implant surgery, a small incision will be made to access the implant and attach the abutment.
 Once the gums heal, the next and final step, attaching the restoration, may be done.